Check out my first novel, midnight's simulacra!

 • Kerrisk, The Linux Programming Interface

-• Garcia + Widjaja, Communications Networks
+• Garcia + Widjaja, Communications Networks. do you even ARQ, bro?

-• Kleinrock, Queueing Systems, especially volume 1
+• Kleinrock, Queueing Systems, especially volume 1. this is why they made you take prob/stats.

 • CLRS, Introduction to Algorithms